mantidproject/documents/Project-Management/TechnicalSteeringCommittee/meetings/TSC-meeting-next.md

 New Items
 ---------
 - [Design of fit functions python API](https://github.com/mantidproject/documents/pull/38)
-- Should we include the [Guideline Support Library](https://github.com/Microsoft/GSL) as an `ExternalProject` in Mantid?
+- Should we include the [Guideline Support Library](https://github.com/Microsoft/GSL) as an `ExternalProject` in Mantid? -> Not possible, requires GCC 5.1, we use GCC 4.8.